 Rolling: Typically refers to the act of splitting your purchases up into multiple transactions so that you can use Catalina coupons from your 1st transaction to pay for the next, and so on, in order to minimize out of pocket costs.

-RMN: Retail Me Not: One of the leading sources for manufacturer coupons.
-Retail Me Not is formally known as Red Plum coupon inserts are found in the Sunday newspapers almost every week.
+RMN: Retail Me Not (NOW CALLED SAVE): One of the leading sources for manufacturer coupons.
+Formally known as Retail Me Not, formally known as Red Plum coupon inserts are found in the Sunday newspapers almost every week.

 RR or Register Reward: These are the rewards that you receive from the drugstore chain, Walgreens.
 You do not need a loyalty card to receive these.
 RRs are similar to Catalina Coupons, but they can not be rolled, whereas Catalinas can.
 (If you use a Register Reward that you received for buying Tide detergent, to pay for the second box of Tide detergent, a 2nd RR will not print.)

 SCR: Single Check Rebate.
 Refers to Rite Aid’s Single Check Rebate Program.
 Rite Aid has monthly rebate offers on selected products each month.
 These are submitted electronically, not via mail.

 SS: Smart Source.
 One of the leading sources for manufacturer coupons.
 Smart Source coupon inserts are also found in the Sunday paper almost every week.
 There is also a Smart Source website with printable coupons.